 Thanks to the architect who utilised a lot of natural light and wanted the best views possible, it's really light and not scary inside, if anything it's beautiful.
 Nature has been allowed to take over and there are flowers and grass everywhere.

 Saying that though, on our second visit we gathered enough courage to go down to the lower floors (no lights) and that was creepy as hell.
-There's a kind of underground nightclub bit down there that looks like it's straight out of the shining and we scared ourselves silly pretending our torches had gone out etc. It was also the setting for a French horror film!
+There's a kind of underground nightclub down there that looks like it's straight out of the shining and we scared ourselves silly pretending our torches had gone out etc. It was also the setting for a French horror film!

 How to Get the Best Photo of Sete Cidades Lake